ArtisanMobile/devdocs/_posts/2014-04-24-android-aspectj.md

 * sh install.sh --aspectj (on Mac/OSX or linux)
 * install.bat --aspectj (on Windows)

-This will update your manifest file, add the required libraries and create the CustomArtisanService class, if one doesn\'t exist already.
+This will update your manifest file, add the required libraries and create an Application class, if one doesn\'t exist already.
 It will also configure an Eclipse \'Builder\' that will regenerate necessary AspectJ declarations for your Activities after every build.
 See \"Configuring the Artisan build script\" below for more information.

 <div class="note note-important">
   <p>Note: This process will automatically update the visibility of the onStart, onStop and onDestroy of your activities so that they can be instrumented by Artisan.</p>